Estafet-LTD/estafet-microservices-scrum/README.md

 * Distributed Tracing with Jaegar

 ## Project Structure
 One thing to note is that each microservice has its own git repository.
-If all of the microservices are stored in a single repository there is a risk that they could be unintentionally recoupled.
-Separate repositories means that each service has its own specific lifecycle and can also be released independently (an important aspect for microservices).
+Separate repositories means that each service be released independently.

-This can cause a management headache, as the number of microservices grow.
-Fortunately git provides a neat solution to this problem in the form of submodules.

 | Repository        | Description |
 | ----------------- |-------------|